Renovations don’t always need a building consent, and not having to apply for a consent can save a lot of time and money.

 - repair or replacement of an existing one-storey privately-owned shed (provided that the repair or replacement meets certain conditions)

-- replacing a roof cladding that has lasted more than 15 years with the same type of material
+- replacing a roof cladding that has lasted more than 15 years with the same type of material, or replacing heavyweight roofing (such as clay tiles) with lightweight roofing (such as long-run metal)

 - work on an internal wall (including the construction, alteration or removal of an internal doorway) provided structural stability is not reduced and the wall is not masonry